altinakseven/xvim/memory-bank/progress.md

 - [ ] Key mapping configuration

 ## Recent Updates

+### March 15, 2025
+- Completed the implementation of the `:read` command to fully insert file content
+- Improved window navigation with `:wnext` and `:wprev` commands
+- Fixed the `:noxchat` command to properly create split windows for AI chat:
+  - Integrated approach inspired by claude.vim plugin
+  - Separated buffer creation from window splitting to avoid UI deadlocks
+  - Used Ex commands for window manipulation instead of direct UI calls
+  - Improved lock management to prevent potential deadlocks

 ### March 14, 2025
 - Installed Rust toolchain (rustc 1.85.0, cargo 1.85.0) for running tests